 Direct mail postcards are one of the most popular tools available to marketers in the real estate industry.
 Unfortunately, innovation in real estate postcards has largely stagnated, even in today’s app-driven age.
-And while printed postcards continue to be as effective as they’ve ever been, a lot of them tend to look alike and follow standards from years ago, before the internet and social media marketing became a serious factor.
+And while printed postcards continue to be as effective as they’ve ever been, a lot of them tend to look alike and follow standards from years ago, before the internet and the social media marketing became a serious factor.

 Here you have 12 ideas to help update your real estate postcards.

 1.)
-Know Your Brand.
+Know your brand.

 Every real estate postcard should be consistent within the brand of the sender.
 Inconsistency can lead to mixed messages or lead to situations where the recipient misreads what your brand is all about.
 Ideally, all of your promotional materials, both online and print should be consistent and aligned in terms of aesthetics, color, and copy.
 Any inconsistencies are likely to confuse your recipients.